-- Trips and Slips: if your injuries were sustained as a result of a trip or a slip whilst in the salon – especially if the floorspace was not clutter free, wet, or even contaminated – then the salon could be considered liable.
+- Trips and Slips: if your injuries were sustained as a result of a trip or a slip whilst in the salon – especially if the floor space was cluttered, wet, or even contaminated – then the salon could be considered liable.
 They have a duty of care to keep the floors free of any clutter as well as clean or to make clearly obvious that these areas are hazardous.
 If they do not exercise this duty of care, then they may be liable.

 - An Accidental Injury: Whether as a result of carelessness on the part of the stylist or as a result of a lack of training you were burnt or cut, compensation from the salon or hairdresser will depend entirely on the type of employment contract that is in place.
 It is likely that your case may be aimed at different entities depending on the status of the hairdresser and the insurance policies involved.

 - Chemical Burns: Cases involving chemicals may frequently be classed in the same way to those relating to injuries that are accidental.
 It is likely that the individual’s employment status may have some bearing on the situation, as well as their training which may well be questioned.
 If they are employed by the salon then they could therefore be seen as liable for any injuries that occur.

 One of the more complex parts of this type of compensation case is determining who the liability rests with.
 If you were uncertain about any issues regarding your case it could help to clear up any confusion by going over the details with someone who understands liability and can guide you.